Aman-03/PMS/README.md

 # CRUD Opeartion

-In this practical I have made Product Management system to create and update  product using JavaScript.
+I have made Product Management system to create and update product using Vanilla JavaScript.

 In this, a user can create new product, update existing product and user can also filter product by productID & Product Name and sort it by productId, Product Name and Price.